aratakileo/rurina/README.md

-# Rurina engine
+# Rurina

-It is my attempts to create my game engine, powered by Pygame
+A game engine based on the concept of nodes, powered by Pygame